Exempli gratia

-Exempli gratia (e.g.) is a Latin phrase that means "for example" or "for the sake of example".
+Exempli gratia (usually abbreviated e.g.) is a Latin phrase that means "for example" or "for the sake of example".
 The abbreviation "e.g." is often interpreted (Anglicised) as "example given".

 The plural exemplōrum gratiā, which was used to refer to multiple examples (separated by commas) is now not in frequent use; when used, it may be seen abbreviated as "ee.g." or even "ee.gg.", corresponding to the practice of doubling plurals in Latin abbreviations.